Fiscal Policy Types, Objectives, and Tools

 Monetary policy is the process by which a nation changes the money supply.
 The country’s monetary authority increases supply with expansionary monetary policy and decreases it with contractionary monetary policy.
 It has many tools it can use, but it primarily relies on raising or lowering the fed funds rate.
 This benchmark rates then guides all others.

 When interest rates are high, the money supply contracts, the economy cools down, and inflation is prevented.
 When interest rates are low, the money supply expands, the economy heats up, and a recession is usually avoided.

 Monetary policy works faster than fiscal policy.
 The Fed votes to raise or lower rates at its regular Federal Open Market Committee meeting but may take about six months for the impact of the rate cut to percolate throughout the economy.
 Lawmakers should coordinate fiscal policy with monetary policy, but they usually don't because their fiscal policy reflects the priorities of individual lawmakers.
 They focus on the needs of their constituencies.

 These local needs often overrule national economic priorities, and as a result, fiscal policy often runs counter to what the economy needs.
 Central banks are forced to use monetary policy to offset poorly planned fiscal policy.

 Current Budget Spending

 Until the Great Depression, most fiscal policies followed the laissez-faire economic theory.
-Politicians believed they must not interfere with capitalism in a free market economy.
-But Franklin D. Roosevelt changed that by promising a New Deal to end the depression.
-He followed the Keynesian economic theory.
-It said government spending could end the Depression by stimulating consumer demand.
+Politicians believed that they must not interfere with capitalism in a free market economy, but Franklin D. Roosevelt (FDR) changed that by promising a New Deal to end the Depression.
+He followed the Keynesian economic theory, which said government spending could end the Depression by stimulating consumer demand.
 He exemplified expansionary fiscal policy by spending to build roads, bridges, and dams.
-The federal government hired millions, putting people back to work.
-They spent their income on personal goods, driving demand.
+The federal government hired millions, putting people back to work, and they spent their income on personal goods, driving demand.